LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 2.376.0
+*Released*: 9 October 2023
+* Issue 48287: Improve behavior for Picklist buttons
+  * Don't check sample status before adding to picklists since there is no restriction for picklists
+  * Limit the number of samples that can be added at one time

 ### version 2.375.3
 *Released*: 6 October 2023
 - Issue 48240: Assay Result field creation using JSON file results in lookup failure